-Leicestershire County Council - Cosby and Countesthorpe Ward including South Whetstone, Foston and Kilby
+Leicestershire County Councillor - Cosby and Countesthorpe Ward including Foston, Kilby and South Whetstone.

-Blaby District Ward Councillor - Cosby with South Whetstone Ward and Portfolio Holder for Housing and Community Services
+Blaby District Ward Councillor - Cosby with South Whetstone Ward and Cabinet Portfolio Holder for Housing, Net Zero, Community and Environmental Services

 Regional Chairman for the Federation of Small Businesses (East Midlands)

 Part-time Tutor @ De Montfort University and Member of the Faculty of Business and Law Advisory Board.